verrazzano/console/README.md

 ### Unit tests

-Unit tests for Verrazzano Console are written using [Karma](https://karma-runner.github.io/latest/index.html) and [Mocha](https://mochajs.org/) and require the [Chrome browser](https://www.google.com/chrome/) to be installed.
-To Run Tests for the Console, execute:
+Unit tests for Verrazzano Console are written using [Karma](https://karma-runner.github.io/latest/index.html) and [Mocha](https://mochajs.org/).
+[Chrome browser](https://www.google.com/chrome/) is required to be installed for running the tests.
+To run tests for the Console, execute:

 ```bash
   make unit-test